riscv/sail-riscv/README.md

 Simulators
 ----------

-The files in OCaml and C simulators implement ELF-loading and the platform devices, define the physical memory map, and use command-line options to select implementation-specific ISA choices.
+The files in the OCaml and C simulators implement ELF-loading and the platform devices, define the physical memory map, and use command-line options to select implementation-specific ISA choices.